Shawon5030/History-Of-All-Programming-Language-/Python.md

 Psyco is a discontinued just-in-time specializing compiler, which integrates with CPython and transforms bytecode to machine code at runtime.
 The emitted code is specialized for certain data types and is faster than standard Python code.
 Psyco does not support Python 2.7 or later.
 PyS60 was a Python 2 interpreter for Series 60 mobile phones, which was released by Nokia in 2005.
 The interpreter implemented many modules from Python's standard library, as well as additional modules for integration with the Symbian operating system.
 The Nokia N900 also supports Python through the GTK widget library, allowing programs to be written and run on the target device.[165]
 Cross-compilers to other languages
+There are several compilers/transpilers to high-level object languages; the source language is unrestricted Python, a subset of Python, or a language similar to Python: